-1 to 3 credits Offered every fall semester Prerequisite: HVA 101 or concurrent enrollment in HVA 101 or Instructor

-This course is designed for the application of concepts to the real world of HVAC-R. The course is designed with detailed electrical procedures, basic electrical concepts, reading of circuits and meters, identification of components, symbols and wiring diagrams used in air conditioning control systems, installation of contacts. relays, and overloads as well as troubleshooting applicable to the field of HVAC-R technology.
+1 to 3 credits Offered every fall semester Prerequisite: HVA 101 or concurrent enrollment in HVA 101 or Instructor of concepts to the real world of HVAC-R. The course is designed with detailed electrical procedures, basic electrical concepts, reading of circuits and meters, identification of components, symbols and wiring diagrams used in air conditioning control systems, installation of contacts, relays, and overloads as well as troubleshooting applicable to the field of HVAC-R technology.